sib-swiss/sparql-examples/README.md

 # QA.

-There is a maven task/test that validates that all queries in the examples are valid according to [Jena](https://jena.apache.org). and
-[eclipse RDF4j](https://rdf4j.org/).
-This expects your `JAVA_HOME` to be version 21 or above
+There is a maven task/test that validates that all queries in the examples are valid according to [Jena](https://jena.apache.org) and [eclipse RDF4j](https://rdf4j.org/).
+This expects your `JAVA_HOME` to be version 21 or above.

 # Conversion

-To load the examples into a sparql endpoint they should be concatanated into one example file.
+To load the examples into a SPARQL endpoint they should be concatenated into one example file.
 Use the script `convertIntoOneTurtle.sh` provide the project name with a `-p` parameter

-This expects the Jena tools to be available in your $PATH. e.g. `export PATH="$JENA_HOME/bin:$PATH"
+This expects the Jena tools to be available in your $PATH. e.g. `export PATH="$JENA_HOME/bin:$PATH"`

 ```bash
 # e.g. make file examples_uniprot.ttl